 Highlights: This durable drip coffee maker is self-cleaning (to a degree), has ‘clean me’ alerts and an optional ready alert tone, and can be programmed 24 hours in advance.

 The Cuisinart Perfectemp Coffee Maker is a programmable drip coffee machine with a reusable mostly metal filter, charcoal water filter, auto-shut-off, and a 1-4 cup setting, meaning it’s easy to use in a relatively energy-efficient way.
 The 12-cup model has a thermal stainless steel carafe, while the 14-cup model comes with a glass carafe.
-Choose the 14-cup for extra energy-efficiency as your coffee will stay warmer for longer without requiring extra energy inputs.
+The 14-cup is less energy efficient in terms of brewing more water but may be more energy efficient overall if you’ll actually drink all that coffee, given that the glass carafe will keep your coffee warmer for longer without requiring extra energy inputs.

 This durable drip coffee maker is self-cleaning (to a degree), has ‘clean me’ alerts and an optional ready alert tone, and can be programmed 24 hours in advance.
 The auto-off can be programmed from 0-4 hours (choose 0 for the best energy efficiency and brew only the coffee you plan to drink).
 The water window makes it easy to fill up accurately, and the brew pause feature means you can get that all important first cup before the cycle is fully finished.